 A bit of background

 The network came about thanks to funding from the US and New Zealand governments.
-On the US side South Coast Air Quality Monitoring District (SCAQMD) was awarded a Star Grant from the United States Environmental Protection Agency (US EPA) for the purpose of promoting air quality monitoring and understanding in the community.
+On the US side South Coast Air Quality Monitoring District (SCAQMD) was awarded a Star Grant from the United States Environmental Protection Agency (US EPA) for the purpose of promoting community air quality monitoring, understanding, and awareness.
 They have a small budget to buy and deploy sensors as part of the overall project which involves outreach and information sharing.

 These are interesting times in Los Angeles, as far as air quality goes.
 California recently passed into law Rule AB617, which requires local government to carry out air quality monitoring at the community scale.
 We are working with SCAQMD to understand how low cost sensors can be used to supplement existing air quality monitoring networks.

 On the New Zealand side, Aeroqual has been part of a multi-year research and development project led by University of Auckland and co-funded by the New Zealand Government.
 This project has given rise to new technology and products like the AQY.
 Having deployed sensors around New Zealand, the latter stages of the project required a larger deployment of sensors.
 As is often the case, we wanted to set up this network somewhere with a more challenging environment (a nice way of saying somewhere more polluted).
 That led us to LA where our ability to measure ozone (O3), nitrogen dioxide (NO2), and PM2.5 was of real interest from a public health perspective.